Made with

 After designing a diagram, test whether it can be understood quickly by someone unfamiliar with the process.

-After confirming that the diagram structure is clear, it is useful to review the symbols and visual elements that form the foundation of most flowchart designs.
+After confirming that the diagram structure is clear, review the symbols and visual elements to ensure consistency with standard flowchart and workflow conventions.

 Flowchart Symbols and Design Elements